Student Belonging

 OBEDI works closely with the Offices of Medical Education and Continuous Quality Improvement and Student Affairs, to provide the student community with a supportive learning environment, offering advising and support needed to grow as a future physician.

-COLE is a collaborative committee comprised of students, AMS faculty/staff, and other faculty from our clinical departments.
+COLE is a collaborative committee comprised of students, The Medical School faculty/staff, and other faculty from our clinical departments.
 COLE will function as an advisory board move forward with the learning environment initiatives.

-TEAM (Together, Everyone Achieves More) is a peer tutoring program designed to provide support for underrepresented in medicine (URM), first generation, or low-income first-year medical students.
+TEAM (Together, Everyone Achieves More) is a peer tutoring program designed to provide support for all first-year medical students.
+Students from backgrounds underrepresented in medicine (URM), first-generation, or from low-income backgrounds are encouraged to participate.
 It runs for the first semester of medical school with sessions held the week before an exam.

 The format is highly interactive, with a mix of peer-to-peer teachback and team-based learning.
 In addition, the sessions provide an additional opportunity to build connections between medical students from all years.